uk-gov-mirror/hmrc.vat-flat-rate-calculator-frontend/.github/CONTRIBUTING.md

 Hi!
 Thanks for taking the time to contribute to the [HMRC Multichannel Digital Tax Platform](https://hmrc.github.io) (MDTP)

-We welcome contributions to vat-registration-frontend.
+We welcome contributions to vat-flat-rate-calculator-frontend.
 By following these guidelines you will greatly improve the likelihood of your change being accepted and merged.

 ## How to Help?